Membership Leakage in Label-Only Exposures: Transfer Attack

 \subsection{Methodology}

-The transfer-attack’s methodology can be divided into four stages, including shadow dataset relabeling, shadow model architecture selection, shadow model training, and membership inference.
+The transfer attack’s methodology can be divided into four stages, namely shadow dataset relabeling, shadow model architecture selection, shadow model training, and membership inference.
 The algorithm can be found in Appendix \autoref{alg:transfer}.

 \mypara{Shadow Dataset Relabeling} As aforementioned, the adversary has a shadow dataset $\shadowData$ drawn from the same distribution as the target model $\model$'s dataset $\targetData$.
 To train a shadow model, the first step is to relabel these data samples using the target model $\model$ as an oracle.
 In this way, the adversary can establish a connection between the shadow dataset and the target model, which facilitates the shadow model to be more similar to the target model in the next step.